All

 That Actually Evacuate

 Most disaster simulations move dots around a map.
-ARA agents make decisions — when to flee, when to shelter, when to drown.
+ARA agents make decisions: when to flee, when to shelter, when to drown.
+The behavioral engine behind the wildfire and flood simulations, explained plainly.

 January 20269 min read